Major League Baseball on the radio: Golden age

 During the Golden Age of Radio, television sports broadcasting was in its infancy, and radio was still the main form of broadcasting baseball.
-Many notable broadcasters, such as Mel Allen, Red Barber, Harry Caray, Russ Hodges, Ernie Harwell, and Vin Scully, started in this period.
+Many notable broadcasters, such as Mel Allen, Red Barber, Harry Caray, Russ Hodges, Ernie Harwell, Bob Uecker, and Vin Scully, started in this period.

 However, broadcasting still did not look like the way it does today—recreations of games based on telegrams, the original means of broadcasting, were still widely used.
 The Liberty Broadcasting System operated solely through recreations of games, because live games were too expensive.
 Gordon McLendon broadcast games throughout the South from 1948 until 1952, when new blackout regulations forced him to stop.
 The Mutual Broadcasting System also broadcast a Game of the Day in the 1950s.

 Modern period

 However, as the Golden Era wound down, radio was gradually eclipsed by television.
 The World Series and All-Star Game continued to be broadcast nationally on the radio, with NBC Radio covering the Fall Classic from 1960–1975, and CBS Radio from 1976–1997; the latter network added League Championship Series (and, later, Division Series) coverage as baseball's postseason expanded.
 However, after Mutual's Game of the Day ended in 1960 there would not be regular-season baseball broadcast nationally on the radio until 1985, when CBS Radio started a Saturday Game of the Week.